Laura10101/kitten-calculator/README.md

 - CSS Tricks
 - [HTML Living Standard](https://html.spec.whatwg.org/)

-Additionally, assistance was provided by my Code Institute tutor, and by the Code Institute Slack community.
+Additionally, assistance was provided by my Code Institute mentor, and by the Code Institute Slack community.

 ### Code
 Code libraries or snippets were used in whole or in part from the following sources:

-- All JavaScript code was
+- All HTML was written by me exclusively for this application.
+- The JavaScript functionality is proprietary and was created by me for this application, with reference to the Educational Resources above.
+- The CSS background gradient was taken from [Colorzilla's Gradient Editor](https://colorzilla.com/gradient-editor/#c491ef+17,f070a1+44,799aef+70,799aef+82,7befb5+97&1+0,0.44+2,1+100)
+- The CSS preloader was taken from [Codepen.io](https://codepen.io/kevinjannis/pen/KwJvpa)
+- Code to prevent 'undefined variable' errors when using Jest was taken from [Stack Overflow](https://stackoverflow.com/a/68671391)

 ### Content
 All written content is original and created by me for this application.
 See below sections for information on images.